Parshwa02/YouTube_Data_Analysis/README.md

 >>> the analysis includes:

-  look at what the data looks like: look at the missing values and data types:
+  look at what the data looks like. look at the missing values and data types.
-  Filling missing values and updating data types quick look at the descriptive statistics: look at the distribution of views, likes and comments of all the videos in the data: look at the correlation between likes, views, and comments: collect the category names as well to analyze the categories of the trending videos: analyze the number of trending videos by category: look at the average engagement metrics by category: convert the duration from ISO 8601 format to seconds: analyze the content and the duration of videos: analyze the relationship between views and number of tags used in the video: impact of the time a video is posted on its views:
+  Filling missing values and updating data types. quick look at the descriptive statistics. look at the distribution of views, likes and comments of all the videos in the data. look at the correlation between likes, views, and comments. collect the category names as well to analyze the categories of the trending videos. analyze the number of trending videos by category. look at the average engagement metrics by category. convert the duration from ISO 8601 format to seconds. analyze the content and the duration of videos. analyze the relationship between views and number of tags used in the video. impact of the time a video is posted on its views.

 Conclusion: